Dihydroxyacetone

 Dihydroxyacetone (/ˌdaɪhaɪˌdrɒksiˈæsᵻtoʊn/; DHA), also known as glycerone, is a simple saccharide (a triose) with formula C_{3}H_{6}O_{3}.

 DHA is primarily used as an ingredient in sunless tanning products.
 It is often derived from plant sources such as sugar beets and sugar cane, and by the fermentation of glycerin.

 Chemistry

 DHA is a hygroscopic white crystalline powder.
 It has a sweet cooling taste and a characteristic odor.
-It is the simplest of all ketoses and has no chiral center or optical activity.
-The normal form is a dimer (2,5-bis(hydroxymethyl)-1,4-dioxane-2,5-diol) which is slowly soluble in one part water and 15 parts ethanol.
-When freshly prepared, it reverts rapidly to the monomer in solution.
+It is the simplest of all ketoses and has no chiral center.
+The normal form is a dimer (2,5-bis(hydroxymethyl)-1,4-dioxane-2,5-diol).
+The dimer slowly dissolves in water, whereupon it converts to the monomer.
+These solutions are stable at pH's between 4 and 6.
+In more basic solution, it degrades to brown product.

-The monomer is very soluble in water, ethanol, diethyl ether, acetone and toluene.
+This skin browning effect is attributed to a Maillard reaction.
+DHA condenses with the amino acid residues in the protein keratin, the major component of the skin surface.
+When injected, no pigmentation occurs, consistent with a role for oxygen in color development.
+The resulting pigments, which can be removed by abrasion, are called melanoidins.
+These are similar in coloration to melanin, the natural substance in the deeper skin layers which brown or "tan" from exposure to UV rays.